John Zebedee

 Bibliography

-Dunn, James D. G. Christianity in the Making, Vol. 3—Neither Jew nor Greek: A Contested Identity.
+Dunn, James D. G. Neither Jew nor Greek: A Contested Identity.
+Vol. 3 of Christianity in the Making.
 Grand Rapids: Eerdmans, 2015.

-Irenaeus of Lyon.
-"Irenæus—Against Heresies."
-Ante-Nicene Fathers, Vol. 1: The Apostolic Fathers, Justin Martyr, Irenaeus.
-Eds.
-Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
-Grand Rapids: Eerdmans, 1885. pp. 426–27.
-Christian Classics Ethereal Library, Calvin University. (link).
+Irenaeus.
+"Against Heresies."
+In Ante-Nicene Fathers, vol. 1.
+Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
+Grand Rapids: Eerdmans, 1885.

 Kaiser, Walter C., Jr, and Duane Garrett, eds.
 NIV Archaeological Study Bible: An Illustrated Walk Through Biblical History and Culture.
 Grand Rapids: Zondervan, 2006.